Table of Contents

 When going into a sales call, it’s important for your salespeople to keep their emotions out of the equation.
 After all, failure to make a sale is not usually personal.
 In many cases, a client has very good reasons for saying no to a sale.

 Acting defensive about a “no” will most likely make things worse, decreasing the opportunity to still make a connection with a potential customer.
 Make sure your salespeople avoid defensive statements, including defending the company’s products or services, because it doesn’t really matter how your salespeople feel about a product.
 It’s more important how the customer feels.
-So, instead of getting upset, the best salespeople try to learn more about why a customer doesn’t want a product.

 Learn more about Second Nature today.